 We are developing fisogatinib for the treatment of advanced hepatocellular carcinoma, or HCC.
 Fisogatinib is an investigational, orally available, potent and highly selective inhibitor that targets FGFR4, a kinase that is aberrantly activated in a defined subset of patients with HCC, the most common type of liver cancer.
-We are currently evaluating fisogatinib in an ongoing Phase 1 clinical trial in patients with advanced HCC.
-As part of our collaboration with CStone, we are also evaluating fisogatinib in combination with CS1001, a clinical-stage anti-PDL1 immunotherapy being developed by CStone, for the treatment of locally advanced or metastatic HCC in an ongoing Phase 1b/2 trial conducted in multiple clinical sites in China.
+As part of our collaboration with CStone, we are evaluating fisogatinib as a monotherapy and in combination with sugemalimab, a clinical-stage anti-PDL1 immunotherapy being developed by CStone, for the treatment of locally advanced or metastatic HCC in an ongoing Phase 1b/2 trial conducted in multiple clinical sites in China.
 The FDA has granted orphan drug designation to fisogatinib for the treatment of HCC.